-I am an endocrine surgeon and Chief of the Section of Endocrine Surgery at Rutgers Cancer Institute of New Jersey and an Associate Professor of Surgery at Rutgers Robert Wood Johnson Medical School.
+I am an endocrine surgeon, Chief of the Section of Endocrine Surgery at Rutgers Cancer Institute of New Jersey as well as an Associate Professor of Surgery at Rutgers Robert Wood Johnson Medical School.
 I treat endocrine tumors of the thyroid, parathyroid glands, and adrenal glands.
 These tumors are uniquely different as they may secrete hormones in excess and may occur as a part of a familial genetic syndrome.
 I also treat neuroendocrine tumors which have similar characteristics and may occur anywhere throughout the body.

 What I love most about the field of endocrine surgery is that there is not a “one size fits all” approach to the care of my patients – an individualized treatment plan is developed for each patient and their tumor type.
 My expertise is in both traditional open surgical techniques as well as minimally invasive surgery techniques.

 Working closely with a multidisciplinary team that includes surgical oncologists, endocrinologists, medical oncologists, nuclear medicine radiologists, radiation oncologists, nurses, and genetic counselors, I provide coordinated care for my patients that results in improved outcomes.
 I track my patients’ outcomes as part of my clinical research that helps guide advancements in treatment options.